shakfu/llamalib/README.md

 make test_model
 ```

-This downloads a [test model](rom https://huggingface.co/bartowski/gemma-2-9b-it-GGUF/blob/main/gemma-2-9b-it-IQ4_XS.gguf ) from huggingface, in this case `gemma-2-9b-it-IQ4_XS.gguf` and runs the `bin/llama-simple` cli with the model and a basic prompt to ensure it works.
+This downloads a [test model](https://huggingface.co/bartowski/gemma-2-9b-it-GGUF) from huggingface and places in `llamalib/models`, in this case `gemma-2-9b-it-IQ4_XS.gguf` and runs the `bin/llama-simple` cli with the model and a basic prompt to ensure it works.

 If this works ok and you see a reasonable answer, then test high-level pybind11 wrapper: